robinagandhi/swa/pages/project.md

   * Link to your team GitHub repository that shows your internal project task assignments and collaborations to finish this task.
 1. **Code analysis for Software Security Engineering**: A markdown report that describes the following:
   * Code review strategy
-  * Manual code review of critical security functions identified in misuse cases, assurance cases and threat models.
+  * Findings from manual code review of critical security functions identified in misuse cases, assurance cases and threat models.
-  * Automated code scanning (if available).
+  * Findings from automated code scanning (if available).
 Include links to full reports.
   * Summary of key findings from manual and/or automated scanning.
 This summary may include categorization, mappings to CWEs, CAPECs, Risk Levels, etc.
   * Links to any pull requests, issues, discussion, etc. from the team to the original project and any follow-up interactions.
   * Link to your team GitHub repository that shows your internal project task assignments and collaborations to finish this task.